pipclark/Automated-running-of-multiple-SESSA-files-XPS-AES/README.md

 Density of layers
 Photon energy (only when you have chosen 4 for synchrotron radiation)

-The experiment Geometry is set up for SpAnTeX at KMC1 with grazing incidence of 5 degrees.
+The experiment Geometry is set up for SpAnTeX at KMC1 (https://www.sciencedirect.com/science/article/pii/S0039602821001072) with grazing incidence of 5 degrees.
+NOTE This will be very different if you are losing a laboratory X-ray source or a soft X-ray beamline so make sure to put the right geometry settings here.
 Sample geometry you can currently choose either planar (put 1 in C4) or layered spheres (put 5 in C4).

 Type of source - 1 is Al Kalpha, 2 MgKalpa, 3 ZrMz, and 4 for synchrotron photons.